 Detected as spam

-Recovering an email from the suspended queue sends a message to our spam filtering service that you believe the email to be legitimate.
-This action is similar to clicking the "Not Spam/Junk" button in your email.
+If you recover an email from the suspended queue, this action sends a message to our spam filtering service that you believe the email to be legitimate.
+This action is similar to the function of the "Not Spam or Junk" button in your email.

-For more information, see the article: Email troubleshooting guide.
+For more information, see the articles: